SPLICE: A Synthetic Paid Loss and Incurred Cost Experience Simulator: Architecture of the claims process

 If a minor revision occurs at an epoch other than those of partial payments, then the $\tau_{irl}^{\text{Mi}}$ are realizations of a random variable $T^{\text{Mi}}$ with df $F_{T|w}^{\text{Mi}} (\tau;w)$ specified on input as a function of $\tau$.

 Major and minor revisions cannot occur simultaneously.
 In the event that they are simulated to do so (which will only ever occur at the last major payment), the major revision takes precedence, and the minor revision is discarded.
+This adjustment is made at the consolidation step (i.e. Module 11).